 Labor Laws Favor the Employee

-The labor ministry and court system tend to favor the employee when there is a lack of written documentation, so it is critical to follow domestic labor laws and have a signed labor contract with your employee.
+The labor ministry and court system tend to favor the employee when there is a lack of written documentation, so it is critical to follow domestic labor laws and have a signed labor contract in Colombia with your employee.
 Watch out for employees who take advantage of foreign employers who are not familiar with the labor laws in Colombia.
 For example, an independent worker might agree to a higher hourly rate in exchange for not paying their benefits, but upon termination he will claim he’s also entitled to back pay for those benefits.